-X. MODE OF DRESS
+BB.
+MODE OF DRESS

-1. General Grades 9-12
+1. General - Grade K - 8

-Clothing or jewelry must be age-appropriate, not disruptive to the teaching-learning process, and cannot be provocative, revealing, indecent, vulgar, or obscene.
+Clothing or jewelry accessories must be age-appropriate, not disruptive to the teaching-learning process, and cannot be provocative, suggestive symbols, revealing, indecent, vulgar, or obscene.

 - a.
-For sanitary and safety reasons and in accordance with State Health regulations, all children are required to wear shoes to school. - b.
+For sanitary and safety reasons and in accordance with State Health regulations, all children are required to wear appropriate shoes to school. - b.
 Dress for special school sponsored activities that occur outside the regular school day may be determined and regulated at the discretion of the principal. - c.
-Sunglasses and hats are not to be worn inside.
-Headdress including kerchiefs, bandanas, sweatbands, and rags are not allowed. - d.
-There shall be no jewelry or any other article affixed to a student's nose, tongue, lips cheek, eyebrow, or any other visible part of the body, with the exception of the ears.
-Articles on the ears must not promote alcoholic beverages, tobacco, or the use of controlled substances, depict violence, or are of a sexual or disruptive nature. - e.
-All tattoos must be covered.

-f.
-No article shall be worn in the eyes other than medically prescribed corrective lenses.

-- g.
-All Shirts and blouses must be appropriately tucked in. - h.
-All pants that are made with belt loops must be worn with an appropriate length belt. - i.
-All belts buckles must not exceed the width of the belt worn. - 2.
-Grades 9-12
+Sunglasses and hats are not to be worn inside. - d.
+There shall be no jewelry or any other article affixed to a student's nose, tongue, lips, cheek, eyebrow, or any other visible part of the body, with the exception of the ears.
+Articles on the ears must not promote alcoholic beverages, tobacco, or the use of controlled substances, depict violence, or be of a sexual or disruptive nature. - e.
+All tattoos must be covered. - f.
+No article shall be worn in the eyes other than medically prescribed corrective lenses. - g.
+Kerchiefs, bandanas, sweatbands, and rags are not allowed. - h.
+All shirts and blouses below must be appropriately tucked in. - i.
+All pants that are made with belt loops must be worn with an appropriate length belt. - j.
+All belt buckles must not exceed the width of the belt worn.

+2. Grades K-2